Be Good to Your Basil! Keepin' it Fresh and Fragrant for Longer.

 So be good to your basil!
 Treat it like a beautiful bouquet, and keep it on your kitchen counter in water.
 Change the water every couple of days for maximum freshness.
 That beautiful basil will keep for at least a week that way, especially since our producers send it to you as fresh as fresh can be.

-You can buy fresh basil and make your own pesto, or you can buy your pesto homemade from scratch on our.
-To see what's available on our market, go to www.flflr.lulu'slocalfoods.com.
+You can buy fresh basil and make your own pesto, or you can buy your pesto homemade from scratch on our market.
+To see what's available, go to www.fallinefarms.com.
 If you're already a member, you can just plug "basil" into the search bar and you'll go right to the sources.

 If you're not a member yet, then what are you waiting for?
 Click on the "Join" button and become part of the Fall Line Farms and Local Roots community.
 You'll enjoy the freshest in local foods, delivered to a convenient pickup spot near you on Thursday afternoon.
 And that wonderful food will taste even better when you know that you're supporting a non-profit organization with a mission of preserving small farms and farmlands in Central Virginia!